Skip to content

 The Remove-Erase Idiom

-Now the question arises: how do we remove all elements equal to a particular value from a vector?
+Now here's the question: what if we want to remove all elements equal to a particular value?
 The answer is the remove-erase idiom, a classic C++ pattern:

 cpp